-If you want to authorize a user in your service by means of his Waves.Exchange account, here's the solution.
-You can redirect the user to the official Waves.Exchange app (https://waves.exchange) with certain query parameters including some arbitrary data for the user to sign.
+If you want to authorize a user in your service by means of his WX Network account, here's the solution.
+You can redirect the user to the official WX Network app (https://wx.network (opens new window)) with certain query parameters including some arbitrary data for the user to sign.

-- The user clicks the widget button and gets redirected to the official Waves.Exchange app, along with some data from the widget.
+The user opens the link and gets redirected to the official WX Network app to login the system.

-- If the user proceeds, the data will be signed with the user's private key.
+After logging in the user provides to your site the access to the address and the data is signed with the user's private key.

 Due to the length limitations of the query string all parameters are expressed with one character.